A BRIEF HISTORY OF GLOUCESTER, ENGLAND

 By Tim Lambert

-However in the 4th century Roman civilisation went into decline.
+However in the 4th century Roman civilization went into decline.
 The last Roman soldiers left Britain in 407 AD.
 Afterwards most Roman towns were abandoned.

 Life in Roman Britain